PovertyAction/requests_to_twilio/README.md

 The last versions of python have pip already installed (in the first guide it is explained how to check whether pip is installed), but just in case it is not: Use [this](https://www.liquidweb.com/kb/install-pip-windows/) to install pip.

+2. Install Microsoft Visual C++ 14.0.
+Get it from "Build Tools for Visual Studio".
+To download, click [here](https://download.visualstudio.microsoft.com/download/pr/3e542575-929e-4297-b6c6-bef34d0ee648/639c868e1219c651793aff537a1d3b77/vs_buildtools.exe) and select options like explained [here](https://stackoverflow.com/questions/29846087/microsoft-visual-c-14-0-is-required-unable-to-find-vcvarsall-bat/55575792#55575792).
+We will need this for the encryption libraries to install later.

-2. Clone this repo inside Command Prompt(cmd) or, preferably, PowerShell.
+3. Clone this repo inside Command Prompt(cmd) or, preferably, PowerShell.
 To open cmd or PowerShell, search in Start button from Windows.

 `git clone https://github.com/PovertyAction/requests_to_twilio.git`

-3. Install dependencies in Powershell after getting into the right directory.
+4. Install python dependencies in Powershell after getting into the right directory.

 `cd requests_to_twilio` </br>
+`pip install --upgrade setuptools` </br>
 `pip install -r requirements.txt`

 # How to run